Branjosef/immersive-mod-1-introduction-hashketball-review/README.md

 The point of this exercise is to help each other better understand the lab, and more importantly, to better understand hashes.
-If you feel that your overall solution is not the best, or you had a hard time with some of the tests, then it is in your best interest to volunteer to share your code with your group.
-It will allow the table to help with those issues and, chances are, someone else at your table ran into similar problems.
+If you feel that your overall solution is not the best, or if you had a hard time with some of the tests, then it is in your best interest to volunteer to share your code with the group.
+This will allow the table to help with those issues and, chances are, someone else at your table ran into similar problems and could also benefit from the discussion.

 ### Step 2: Your table should take turns walking through each test

-When it is your turn to walk through the code you'll have two options:
+When it is your turn to walk through the code, you'll have two options:

 1. You can talk through the solution on the monitor for the test you are on:

 How do we talk through a solution?
 Well, start by describing it line by line.
-What is being sent into the method?
-How is that being changed or altered on each line?
+What arguments are being sent into the method?
+How are they being changed or altered on each line?
 What does a particular line return?
 Under what circumstances would that line be invoked?
 What do you expect will be the final return value or output of the method?